PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 "Yes.", he was pleased to accommodate, but she had been travelling in the opposite direction.

-"Would you join me?
-We could travel together." she quickly offered.
+But quickly she asked: "Would you join me?
+We could travel together."

 "I'm not sure if you're aware, you were travelling southwards.
 I'm going the way you came."; he felt he had to say that.